StefKats/SND-LHC/README.md

 developed for the SND detector.
 Shower propagation is profiled using PDFs and a log-likelihood function is built to reconstruct energy and vertex.

+To reproduce the results you need to have all the files from this repository

 Steps to prepare the files:

-0. Need to have all the files from this repository
 1. Run make_depth_dirs.sh
 2. Run generate_energy_reco.sh, while selecting "n" to submit to condor, "n" to runPG and "n" to createPDFs